 Astrophysicists have known for the last 80 years that most of the universe consists of an unknown, dark matter.
 The solution to the mystery may now be just around the corner.

 “We are looking for a new member of our particle zoo in order to explain dark matter.
 We know that it is a very exotic beast.
 And we have found a plausible explanation,” reports Are Raklev, an associate professor in particle physics in the University of Oslo’s Department of Physics.
 He is the university’s leading theorist in astroparticle physics and has launched a model that explains what dark matter may consist of and how one can discover the invisible particles experimentally.

-Dark matter can explain why stars move like they do.
+Dark matter can explain why stars move as they do.
 Dark matter may also explain the rotation speed of galaxies.